hitchhiker/prime/README.md

 --------------------------------------------------------------------------------

 THIS INFORMATION BELOW IS GOING TO BE MOVED TO THE FINANCE APPLICATION.
-WE ARE IN THE PROCESS OF UPDATING THE DOCUMENTATION AROUND THESE PROJECTS..
+WE ARE IN THE PROCESS OF UPDATING THE DOCUMENTATION AROUND THESE PROJECTS.

 --------------------------------------------------------------------------------